pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         :header-rows: 1
         :align: center

-    columns in the output file are gene symbol, number of variants in the gene, *p*-values of causality tests by Median-based MR, detailed causality estimation by Median-based MR, *p*-values of causality tests by maximal likelihood-based MR, detailed causality estimation by maximal likelihood-based MR, chromosome, top GWAS variant position, *p*-value, beta and SE of the top GWAS variant, *p*-value, beta and SE of the top GWAS variant as an eQTL.
+    Columns in the output file are gene symbol, number of variants in the gene, *p*-values of causality tests by Median-based MR, detailed causality estimation by Median-based MR, *p*-values of causality tests by maximal likelihood-based MR, detailed causality estimation by maximal likelihood-based MR, chromosome, top GWAS variant position, *p*-value, beta and SE of the top GWAS variant, *p*-value, beta and SE of the top GWAS variant as an eQTL.
 When a gene has multiple transcripts, the detailed MR results will show MR analysis of all transcripts.
 Each MR analysis result has four components, the number IVs for the estimation, the estimated causal effect, the standard error of the estimation, and the *p*-values.

 4.5 Compute the gene/isoform-level eQTLs of each tissue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Purpose**: compute the eQTLs and isoQTLs based on the gene-level expression and isoform-level expression profiles of target tissue.
+**Purpose**: compute the gene/isoform-level eQTLs based on the gene-level expression and isoform-level expression profiles of target tissue.

  - Input data:

-   1. Genotypes in KGGSEE objects(generated in `Gene-based association analysis <#gene-based-association-analysis>`_).
+   1. Genotypes in KGGSEE objects (generated in `Gene-based association analysis <#gene-based-association-analysis>`_).
 Here genotypes in GTEx v8 were used as example input.
-When computing the eQTLs/isoQTLs of certain tissue, only subjects simultaneously containg genotype data and expression data were used;
+When computing the gene/isoform-level eQTLs of certain tissue, only subjects simultaneously containing the genotype data and expression data were used;

-   2. Gene expression data of certain tissues corresponding to genotype data from the same subject;
+   2. Gene expression data of certain tissues corresponding to genotype data from the same subjects;

-   3. Subject information, such as subject ID and covariates.
+   3. Subject information, such as subject ID and subject related covariates.

     .. code:: shell